 The printed text is coming out low quality

 This issue is an easy one to fix.
 If you own an inkjet printer, there is a high chance that the device’s horsepower is simply not enough for your office needs.
 A laser printer would be a much better investment as they are used more in businesses due to their high speeds, low costs, and crisp texts.
 If you happen to have a quality laser printer, it could be a settings issue.
-If you are on a draft mode, make sure to switch over to higher quality mode.
+If you are on a draft mode, make sure to switch over to a high-quality mode.
 Be sure that the paper type listed on your screen matches what you are printing on.
 Laser printers use toner so there might be a good chance that the powder has settled at the bottom.
 Make sure to shake the cartridge a couple times before putting it back in.

 My printer is constantly jamming

-Ultimately, after a few years of running that printer to the ground, you will need to replace with a newer and more modern model.
+Ultimately, after a few years of running that printer to the ground, you will need to replace it with a newer and more modern model.
 This is where you will need to take some time to investigate as printers are an expensive and major investment to your company.
 Why not work with a local office supply company that can identify a few ways to increase productivity while driving costs down.
 Compare Business Systems has been around for well over 30 years serving the Orange County, Los Angeles County, and San Bernardino County area for all their office equipment needs.
 Our Kyocera Copystar models are high-quality printers that were designed to take on any office work environment.
 We encourage you to reach out to one of our friendly representatives today to find out more about our product line and to see how we can help you make the most of your existing office printer.